kudobuilder/kudo/keps/0027-pod-restart-controls.md

 This KEP proposes to change this:
 - Annotations will only be applied to the top-level resource, not nested resources ( `spec/template/...`, `spec/jobTemplate/...`).
 This means it will not be possible to directly discover the plan, phase or step by which a pod was deployed.
 It will require to follow the ownerReference to find these values in the parent resource (StatefulSet, Deployment, BatchJob, etc.)
-- The PlanUIDAnnotation will be completely removed.
+- The PlanUIDAnnotation will be removed and replaced by a calculated hash from the used resources.

 ### Risks and Mitigations